-Opportunities for employment exist at all scholarly levels, in many local, state and national government agencies and in varied industries.
-The record for employment of microbiologists has been excellent for many years and with the increased interest in biotechnology, employment opportunities look even brighter for the future.
+Opportunities for employment exist at all scholarly levels, in many local, state and national agencies and industry.
+The record for employment of microbiologists has been excellent for many years and with the increased interest in biotechnology, medicine, and the human microbiome, employment opportunities look even brighter for the future.